drabo/istio/README.md

 You will find it in `istio-1.x.y/bin/`

-The path may be `/usr/local/bin/istioctl`
+The destination path may be `/usr/local/bin/istioctl`

 ### Auto completion ###